neighbourhoodie/couchdb-minihosting/README.md

 This works very well with a Ubuntu 24.10 x64 droplet on DigitalOcean, for example.

 CouchDB Minihosting is a great starting point for hosting smaller CouchDB projects, prototypes and internal tooling.
 Depending on how much you’re willing to pay for hardware, you can get quite far with this setup, and happily accommodate a couple of thousand users (your mileage may vary, depending on what you’re doing).
-At some point, however, the fact that you're running a database inside of Docker will be a limitation you’ll probably want to avoid.
+At some point, however, the fact that you're running a database inside of Docker will be a limitation you’ll probably want to avoid, and [we can help you with that](#commercial-and-production-deployments).
 But that’s for future you to deal with!
 For now, present you can enjoy quick and simple CouchDB hosting.

 ## What you’ll get